-- 13.1.2 Furthermore, the forward extremity of the cockpit opening, even if structural and part of the survival cell, must be at least 50mm in front of the steering wheel. - 13.1.3 The driver must be able to enter and get out of the cockpit without it being necessary to open a door or remove any part of the car other than the steering wheel.
-When seated normally, the driver must be facing forwards and the rearmost part of his crash helmet may be no more than 125mm forward of the plane C-C. - 13.1.4 From his normal seating position, with all seat belts fastened and whilst wearing his usual driving equipment, the driver must be able to remove the steering wheel and get out of the car within 7 seconds and then replace the steering wheel in a total of 12 seconds.

-For this test, the position of the steered wheels will be determined by the scrutineer and after the steering wheel has been replaced steering control must be maintained.
+- 13.1.2 Furthermore, the forward extremity of the cockpit opening, even if structural and part of the survival cell, must be at least 50mm in front of the steering wheel. - 13.1.2 The driver must be able to enter and get out of the cockpit without it being necessary to open a door or remove any part of the car other than the steering wheel.
+When seated normally, the driver must be facing forwards and the rearmost part of his crash helmet may be no more than 125mm forward of the plane C-C. - 13.1.3 From his normal seating position, with all seat belts fastened and whilst wearing his usual driving equipment, the driver must be able to remove the steering wheel and get out of the car within 7 seconds and then replace the steering wheel in a total of 12 seconds. - For this test, the position of the steered wheels will be determined by the scrutineer and after the steering wheel has been replaced steering control must be maintained.

-13.2 Steering wheel :
+13.2 Steering wheel:

 - 13.2.1 The steering wheel must be fitted with a quick release mechanism.
-Its method of release must be by pulling a concentric flange installed on the steering column behind the wheel. - 13.2.2 The centre of the steering wheel may be no more than 690mm forward of the plane C-C. - 13.2.3 The steering wheel rim must be continuously closed but the shape is free.
+Its method of release must be by pulling a concentric flange installed on the steering column behind the wheel. - 13.2.2 The centre of the steering wheel may be no more than 690mm forward of the plane C-C. The steering wheel must be positioned such that at any angle of rotation there is at least 50mm between any part of the steering wheel assembly rearward of the collapsible steering column element and the survival cell and bodywork, when measured parallel to the steering wheel axis. - 13.2.3 The steering wheel rim must be continuously closed but the shape is free.

-13.3 Internal cross section :
+13.3 Internal cross section:

-13.3.1 A free vertical cross section, which allows the outer template shown in Drawing 2 to be passed vertically through the cockpit to a point 100mm behind the face of the rearmost pedal when in the inoperative position, must be maintained over its entire length.

-The only things which may encroach on this area are the steering wheel and any padding that is required by Article 14.6.5.

-13.3.2 A free vertical cross section, which allows the inner template shown in Drawing 2 to be passed vertically through the cockpit to a point 100mm behind the face of rearmost pedal when in the inoperative position, must be maintained over its entire length.

-The only thing which may encroach on this area is the steering wheel.

-13.3.3 The driver, seated normally with his seat belts fastened and with the steering wheel removed must be able to raise both legs together so that his knees are past the plane of the steering wheel in the rearward direction.
+- 13.3.1 A free vertical cross section, which allows the outer template shown in Drawing 2 to be passed vertically through the cockpit to a point 100mm behind the face of the rearmost pedal when in the inoperative position, must be maintained over its entire length. - The only things which may encroach on this area are the steering wheel and any padding that is required by Article 14.6.5. - 13.3.2 A free vertical cross section, which allows the inner template shown in Drawing 2 to be passed vertically through the cockpit to a point 100mm behind the face of rearmost pedal when in the inoperative position, must be maintained over its entire length. - The only thing which may encroach on this area is the steering wheel. - 13.3.3 The driver, seated normally with his seat belts fastened and with the steering wheel removed must be able to raise both legs together so that his knees are past the plane of the steering wheel in the rearward direction.
 This action must not be obstructed by any part of the car.

-13.4 Position of the driver's feet :
+13.4 Position of the driver's feet: